THE STORY OF CABEL T-B RECORDING

 Overall, this recording is enjoyable

-with the exception of the boring arcade scene in "The Swamp".
+with the exception of the boring arcade scenes in "The Swamp".
 The

 "Cabel T-B brothers", having already been officially formed a month before,